The Rock Scene of The Sixties

 nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn

-Dantalion's Chariot (w.
-Zoot Money at ABC-Theatre, 1967)
+Dantalion's Chariot with Zoot Money at the Copenhagen ABC Theatre, 1967

 The group arrived at stage with a delay (45 minutes or so).
 They were dressed in white due to the light show.
 The group was quite well-known for their advanced light show.
 Music and light fit perfect together.
-It's a pity that the group had such a short lifetime.
-We were lucky to see them in time.
-What an experience!

 Track List: "Madman Running Through The Fields", "The sun came bursting through my cloud"